Experienced Divorce and Family Law Representation

 You and your spouse can work to reach a divorce settlement in many ways, including mediation.
 In mediation, spouses meet face-to-face in a neutral setting and try to reach an agreement with the assistance of a trained mediator.
 The mediator does not represent either side but instead works with both sides to facilitate an agreement.

-The attorneys of O'Connor Family Law, P.C., offer family law mediation services both as neutrals and representing clients in mediation.
-We also offer collaborative divorce services.
+The attorneys of O'Connor Family Law, P.C., offer collaborative divorce and family law mediation services both as neutrals and representing clients in mediation.
 We will work hard to keep you in control of the outcome of your divorce while ensuring that you get everything you are entitled to under Illinois law.
-From our Chicago-based law office, our family law mediation attorneys provide services for clients throughout Cook County and Illinois.
+From our Chicago-based law firm, our dedicated family law mediation lawyers provide services for clients throughout Cook County and Illinois.

 Is Mediation Right For You?